Skerples has kicked off a community project: a giant train, each carriage essentially being a new room in a dungeon.

 Quick Draw

-You have 3 additional Fast Inventory slots (Slots 1-6 can be accessed instantly).
+You have 3 additional Fast Inventory slots (Slots 1-6 can be

 Lucky

-Once per day you can reroll one of your d20 rolls, or a single Skill test (you choose either value).
-Alternatively, you can make an attack that would hit you miss.
+Once per day you can reroll one of your d20 rolls, or a

 Opportunist

-Whenever you get a situational bonus to an Attack roll (surprise, elevation, etc) you deal an additional +1d6 Damage.
+Whenever you get a situational bonus to an Attack roll

 Very Lucky

-You get an additional use of your Lucky ability once per day.
-An adjacent ally can use one of your rerolls, provided you could have plausibly assisted them.
+day.
+An adjacent ally can use one of your rerolls, provided you could have

 Great Escape

-Once per day, you can automatically escape from something that is restraining you and that you could plausibly escape from.
-This includes grapples, lynchings, and awkward social situations, but not sealed coffins.
+that is restraining you and that you could plausibly escape from.
+This includes

 My concept of Thieves are that they are 1) lucky and 2) lateral thinkers.
 On the luck front, I didn't do much.
 The ability to avoid a hit with the Lucky ability improves survivability, and brings to mind impossible dodges and the like that we see in popular fiction.
 My greatest change addition is on the lateral thinking side.
 Unlike a Wizard who can just directly stop enemies in their tracks, Thieves have to find out how to use mundane objects to achieve results.
 The Unlabeled Package ability already helps facilitate this, but it doesn't have much use on the fly.
 Giving Thieves additional Fast Inventory slots gives them a unique mechanical identity; while Fighters and Barbarians can attack more than once per round, Thieves can quickly access their pockets.
 With these additional inventory slots (3 extra might be too many, requires playtesting), your Thief can always have caltrops on hand, ready to use.
 They can keep an Unlabeled Package always ready to open at a moment's notice, while still having room for weapons.